 Strong cybersecurity starts and ends with the ability to detect threats.
 Unfortunately, this can be extremely difficult due to an increasingly prevalent problem called alert fatigue.

 When you think of a security alert, the first thing that comes to mind is likely an external attack from an unknown party.
-Yet a security alert can occur for any number of reasons, with varying levels of severity.
+Yet an alert can occur for any number of reasons, with varying levels of severity.
 For example, an alert may be triggered by a dormant admin account that is enabled but not in use.
 Or it could stem from a permissions change, an exposed data store, or a shared account that should be private.
 The list goes on and on.

-Because the number of security alerts is so extensive in today’s digital age, it can be challenging for teams to organize and manage them at scale.
+Because the number of alerts is so extensive in today’s digital age, it can be challenging for teams to organize and manage them at scale.
 There is simply no way to manually monitor and address every incoming alert across an enterprise with any sense of urgency or any sense of thoroughness.

 Alert fatigue occurs when security teams and engineers become desensitized to security threats because there are too many to keep up with.
 Instead of blocking these threats, they allow them to pass through undetected into an organization.
 This can damage the safety and stability of a company, undermining defenses and putting networks, data, apps, and cloud environments all at risk.